Niger junta digs in as ECOWAS ponders next step – DW – 08/08/2023

 Niger junta digs in as ECOWAS ponders next step

-This comes after Niger closed its airspace and ignored a seven-day deadline by ECOWAS to reinstate President Mohamed Bazoum.
+This comes after Niger closed its airspace and ignored a seven-day deadline by the 15 member bloc to reinstate President Mohamed Bazoum.

 "Given the threat of intervention from a neighboring country, Niger's airspace is closed to all aircraft until further notice.
 Any attempt to violate national airspace will be met with a vigorous and instant response," Amadou Abdramana, a member of Niger's new military junta, said on state TV on Sunday.